 Liposuction is the removal of superfluous fat through a cannula connected to a suction machine.
 In the procedure, a mixture of saline water and anesthesia is injected in order to break down the layer of fat inside the body and have an easy extraction.
-For each procedure, each suction machine can extract 3-5 liters of superfluous fat.
+For each procedure, each suction machine can extract 5-15% of corporal superfluous fat.

 The superfluous fat removed can be filtered and used for aesthetic procedures, such as facial fillers or buttock augmentation.
 The filtered fat is gradually and natural distributed on the area injected.